Yersiniosis is a bowel infection caused by the Yersinia bacteria. It is usually caught from eating contaminated or poorly handled food, often pork.

 Other sources are infected household pets and farm animals – especially pigs.
 Untreated water, or an infected person who handles food, can also spread Yersinia bacteria.

 Yersiniosis causes flu-like symptoms, diarrhoea (runny poo), and severe abdominal (stomach) pain.
-Sometimes joint pains can develop, and in a few people these are severe and disabling.
+Sometimes joint pains can develop, and for some people this pain can be severe and disabling.

 If you are concerned about yersiniosis, call Healthline on 0800 611 116 or see your doctor or practice nurse.